 - NRS results in circular or doughnut-shaped patches of dead grass.

-- NRS can be controlled by the use of resistant varieties, good turf management practices and fungicide applications.
+- NRS can be supressed by a combination of good turf management practices and fungicide applications.

-Necrotic ringspot (NRS) is the most destructive disease of Kentucky bluegrass in Colorado.
+Necrotic ring spot (NRS) is the most destructive disease of Kentucky bluegrass in Colorado.
 The disease also damages red fescue and annual bluegrass.
 Necrotic ringspot is particularly damaging to bluegrass because it is a perennial problem and the fungus attacks and kills the roots and crowns.
-Recovery from a disease outbreak is often very slow.
+Thus recovery from a disease outbreak is slow.

 NRS symptoms persist into early September but the turfgrass may recover during late fall and the following spring to the point where the rings are no longer visible.
 However, because of its perennial nature, NRS may reappear and intensify in mid-summer in successive years.

 The presence of the characteristic large frogeye patches and root discoloration are usually diagnostic for NRS.
 However a related disease called summer patch (caused by the fungus Magnaporthe paoe) was recently discovered in Greeley and Grand Junction.
 Summer patch symptoms and their time of development are somewhat similar to NRS, except that the frogeye spots associated with summer patch tend to be smaller in diameter and more numerous than those of NRS and may develop earlier in the summer.
 Nevertheless, the two diseases may be easily confused.
 Currently NRS is much more common in Colorado lawns and summer patch should only be considered if symptoms do not quite match NRS.
 Confirmation of the cause of patch symptoms can be verified by one of the plant disease diagnostic labs in the state.

 Figure 2.
 NRS symptoms may be localized, as shown here, or scattered throughout the lawn.